 Ice fishing and Special Occasion Celebration:

-Catch plenty of fish in the day and party during the evening.
-Whether it is New Year's Eve, Valentine's Day or Mardi Gras, who doesn't like a evening out after a day of ice fishing.
+Catch plenty of fish during the day and party during the evening.
+Whether it is New Year's Eve, Valentine's Day, or Mardi Gras, who doesn't like an evening out after a day of ice fishing?
 Make it a weekend.
 Ice fishing is very popular with the locals, so join them out on the lake and find out why they like ice fishing so much.
 Fish for walleye, lake trout, northern pike, and crappie.

-These are just a few ideas of what you can do on a two or three day hiatus (winter vacation) in Sunset Country.
-In addition to hotel and motels accommodations, some resorts are open during the winter and you can rent a cabin in the woods!
+These are just a few ideas of what you can do on a two or three-day hiatus (winter vacation) in Sunset Country.
+In addition to hotel and motel accommodations, some resorts are open during the winter and you can rent a cabin in the woods!
 Local travel information centres have detailed information on activities and attractions in their community.